segdeha/pdxcodeguild/2. HTML & CSS/1/css-box-model.md

     |   <----------------- Width ----------------->   |
     ---------------------------------------------------

-I.e. (pun intended) Microsoft calculated the width as the sum of the following:
+I.e. (pun intended) Microsoft calculated the **width & height** as the sum of the following:

 - Computed values of the `width` and `height` properties
 - Combined computed values of the `padding` property
 - Combined computed thickness of any borders

-And the space the box takes up on the page as the above plus the computed values of the `margin` property.
+Therefore, **the space the box takes up on the page** is the above plus the computed values of the `margin` property.

 ------